To find a bill below, hit ‘ctrl f’ and enter a key word. For details on each bill, go to https://legislature.idaho.gov/sessioninfo/.

 To reimburse persons who were wrongfully imprisoned.
 LAW.
 S1027 passed the Senate and the House with unanimous votes.

 To authorize a Work Readiness Diploma for those who have completed technical programs.
-SB1039a passed the Senate 32-0-3 and is slated for a House vote.
-It has been amended.
+LAW.
+SB1039a passed the Senate 32-0-3 and the House, 67-0-3.

 To allow an alternate curriculum within a public school if parents of 24 students request it.
 LAW.
 S1046a passed the House 26-7-2 and the House 47-19-3.

 To require county approval of health districts orders within 7 days and every 30 days thereafter.
 LAW.
 SB1060 passed the Senate 32-1-2 and the House 66-2-2.

 To ‘provide’ for a four-week summer session prior to kindergarten for students not yet ready.
 No funding is provided.
 SB1075 passed the Senate 32-1-2 and the House 39-25-5.

-*To require petitions to place an initiative on the ballot to include signatures from 6% of the voters in all 35 legislative districts.
-SB1110 passed the Senate 26-9-0 and the House by 51-18-1.
+To require petitions to place an initiative on the ballot to include signatures from 6% of the voters in all 35 legislative districts.
+LAW.B1110 passed the Senate 26-9-0 and the House by 51-18-1.
 Gov. Little has signed it.

 To fund the Department of Health and Welfare.
 SB1163 passed the Senate 24-9-2, but failed the House 27-42-1.

-*To forbid use of private money to administer elections.
+To forbid use of private money to administer elections.
+LAW.
 SB1168 passed the Senate 28-7 and the House 24-3-3

 To accept $40 million in Federal funding to pay for voluntary coronavirus testing at secondary schools.
 SB 1210 passed the Senate 26-3- 6 but failed in the House 28-41-1.
 To end the Governor’s public health order which, among other things, limits the size of gatherings and mandates masks at assisted living facilities.
 SCR 103 is in the Senate State Affairs Committee.
 HCR2 to lift restrictions on meetings of over 10 has passed the House, 55-15.
 Both bills died in Senate committee.
 To insert Idaho’s current drug laws into the Idaho Constitution so they can’t be changed by initiative.
 A Constitutional amendment requires support by a 2/3 majority in both houses and a simple majority of voters.
 SJR 101 passed the Senate, 24-11. but did not get the necessary 2/3rds vote in the House.

 To allow the legislature to call itself into session.
-SJR 102 passed the Senate and the House.
+SJR 102 has passed the Senate and the House.
 As an amendment to the Constitution, it requires approval by a majority of the voters rather than the Governor.

 To impeach Governor Little.
 House State Affairs Chair Ron Crane blocked printing.